xian-network/docs/src/read-functions-off-chain.md

    The hex-encoded payload is appended to the RPC URL path for a simulated transaction query (using `https://node.xian.org/abci_query?path="/simulate_tx/<hex>"`).

 4. **Response Handling:**
    The response is received in Base64 encoding.
-It is then decoded and checked:
+It is then decoded
-   - If the decoded value is invalid or empty, the contract’s variable is queried directly.
-   - Otherwise, the function extracts the computed result (the balance).

-5. **Result Formatting:**
-   The balance is parsed as a floating-point number and formatted to 8 decimal places before being returned.

 ## Code Example